 5) Hubert Standish 1936-1970......
 Lot 631 Asphodel

-The Cemetery Commission deactivated in 1970 (after the death of Hubert Standish) returning the responsibility of the Cemetery to the Village of Albion Board of Trustees.
+The Cemetery Commission was deactivated in 1970 (after the death of Hubert Standish) and returned the responsibility of the Cemetery to the Village of Albion Board of Trustees.
 Supervision is now performed by the Superintendent of Mount Albion Cemetery.

 7) Philip Knight 1982-1996...........Greenbank 1524